 - Mucous Membranes and Airways: Infectious blood particles can enter the human body through respiration (nose, mouth) or by way of the eyes or genitals.

-Bloodborne Pathogens: Cleanup Requires Immediate and Skilled Action
+Bloodborne Pathogen Cleanup Requires Immediate and Skilled Action

 Traumatic injury or death causes blood to enter the environment through spattering, pooling, saturation and misting.
 While many bloodborne pathogens don’t remain viable for long after the trauma, others persist in substrates and on surfaces long after the traumatic event has ended.

 Sometimes this is over looked, but it is just as important to have a small amount of blood to be cleaned up by professionals, such as accidental shooting situations, as it is for excess amounts, as is the case with mass disasters such as shootings and bombs.

 Certain bloodborne viruses can live for days outside the body and still cause infection.
 Hepatitis B virus can live in dried blood for up to a week.
 Hepatitis C virus can survive for up to four days.” — OSHA